tc39/proposal-temporal/docs/now.md

 This method gets the current calendar date according to the system settings.
 Optionally a time zone can be given in which the time is computed, instead of the current system time zone.

-This method is the same as `date()`, but always uses the ISO 8601 calendar.
+This method always returns a `Temporal.PlainDate` with the ISO 8601 calendar.
+Remember to use `withCalendar()` on the result if you need to do computations in other calendars.

 Example usage: